 Outing Idea: 2020’s Juneteenth Celebration has been cancelled, but you can plan for next year.
 Unfortunately, Fort Snelling (the Minnesota home of Dred and Harriet Scott) is also closed this month as is the Minneapolis African American History Museum, but you can explore both online and plan for a visit to both or either for later in the year.

 Read Aloud: There are several books about the Dred Scott case for grade school and up kids.
-I, Dred Scott: A Fictional Slave Narrative Based on the Life and Legal Precedent of Dred Scott can even be downloaded for Kindle.
+I, Dred Scott: A Fictional Slave Narrative Based on the Life and Legal Precedent of Dred Scott can even be added to Kindle.
 For younger kids, Henry’s Freedom Box by Ellen Levine.

 Meal Idea: Traditionally families barbecue and serve strawberry pop on Juneteenth.